CrowdStrike/foundry-sample-servicenow-itsm/USERDOCS.md

 1. A security event is detected in CrowdStrike
 2. The event triggers a workflow in Falcon Fusion (e.g., Alert trigger)
-3. The workflow calls the ServiceNow ITSM Helper app
+3. The workflow calls the ServiceNow ITSM and SIR app
 4. The app checks if a ticket already exists for this entity
 5. If no ticket exists, the app creates a new ticket in ServiceNow
 6. The app stores the mapping between the CrowdStrike entity and the ServiceNow ticket